ikuhamada/state-doc/manual.rst

 	Description:

 	Spin multiplicity.
 When this variable is used, the fixed spin moment calculation is performed.
-Spin multiplicites which can be specified using this keyword is singlet, doublet, triplet, ..., octet.
+The allowed muliplicity using this keyword is singlet, doublet, triplet, ..., octet.

 SPIN_MULTIPLICITY
 	type: integeger